flightcontrol40/mediacenter/README.md

 3. Take a look at the `setup.sh` script and run it using `./setup.sh`.
     - `sudo chmod +x setup.sh` if it is not executable.
 4. Reboot (virtual) machine.
-5. Run `docker compose up -d`.
-6. The first time you do this, `Zilean` is going to need some time to fill its database.
+5. The first time you run the stack `Zilean` is going to need some time to fill its database.
-    - Follow progress with `docker compose logs zilean -f`
-    - Continue when finished.
+    - Configure `Zilean` by editing/creating `${ROOT_DIR}/config/zilean-config/settings.json`.
+See [wiki](https://ipromknight.github.io/zilean/configuration.html) for guidance.
     - Why Zilean?
 Before Zilean I only used Torrentio, but practically zero series made it through the quality gates as prescribed by TRaSH-Guide.
 There appear to be some issues with the way Torrentio reports file sizes for season packs.
 You can of course use your preferred indexer instead and remove Zilean from the stack.
+6. Run `docker compose up -d`.
+    - Follow `Zilean` progress with `docker compose logs zilean -f`
+    - Continue when finished (could take >1H).
 7. Setup RDTClient:
     - Settings -> General:
         - Maximum parallel downloads = `100`